-Three (3) months before the proposed introduction of any technological change affecting two (2) or more employees, as defined by the Labour Code of British Columbia Act, the City shall notify the Union of the proposed technological changes.
+Three (3) months before the proposed introduction of any technological change affecting two (2) or more employees, the City shall notify the Union of the proposed technological changes.
+Technological change means the introduction of new and different or substantially changed equipment, material or processes different from that previously utilized, which results in a reduction of the number of employees required to perform the task affected.